lizardfs/documentation/source/cookbook/linux.rst

 ============

 :ref:`zfs` is a high performance 128 bit filesystem developed by SUN Microsystems.
-We wil show you here the basics how to install it on Linux.
-For specifics how to finetune, optimize and manage zfs, please consult the links in the seealso part at the end of the ZFS articles.
+We will show you here the basics how to install it on Linux.
+For specifics how to fine tune, optimize and manage zfs, please consult the links in the "see also" part at the end of the ZFS articles.
 On Linux we use the Open-ZFS way and do not use FUSE to get maximum performance.

 Installing ZFS on RHEL/Centos 7
 ===============================

-To aoid all the licensing discussions (we do not get into that but you can read up on it <here https://www.softwarefreedom.org/resources/2016/ linux-kernel-cddl.html>_ if you like) the Open-ZFS project has a way where you while installing the driver compile it yourself and that way get around all
+To avoid all the licensing discussions (we do not get into that but you can read up on it <here https://www.softwarefreedom.org/resources/2016/ linux-kernel-cddl.html>_ if you like) the Open-ZFS project has a way where you while installing the driver compile it yourself and that way get around all